 The Lindt & Sprüngli Farming Program consists of four pillars:

-Since 2008, Lindt & Sprüngli has refurbished 33 schools benefitting 4,862 children.
+Since 2008, Lindt & Sprüngli has built or refurbished a total of 43 schools benefiting approximately 6,700 children.

 Clean and safe water access